tarwn/lessthandot-hugo/blogs/content/posts/2012-10-23-my-pass-summit-packing-list.md

 Water bottle you can refill – you’ll be more tired and more likely to get sick if you aren’t properly hydrated.
 There are water fountains at the convention center.
 Use them!

-Snacks &#8211; most of us will be on different time zones and different eating schedules than the conference meal times.
+Snacks – most of us will be on different time zones and different eating schedules than the conference meal times.
 Bring snacks, stay focused, stay alert, avoid turning into a zombie looking for braiiiiiiiins.
 Granola bars, jerky, and almonds are my favorites.

-Breath mints/gum – ‘nuff said.
+Breath mints/gum – 'nuff said.

 **Electronics/Other**

 Laptop or tablet – taking notes, checking email – you’ll need to do those things.

-Charger  &#8211; very, very important.
+Charger  – very, very important.

 Mouse / presentation mouse –  if your laptop track pad isn’t enough.
 It never is for me.

 Phone – and if you’re from outside the U.S., check out Rob Farley’s post, [Calling home, receiving calls and smartphone data from the US][2].

-Charger – ‘nuff said.
+Charger – 'nuff said.

 Spare batteries – AAA, AA – whatever your devices take.